ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-routing.md

 NSX-T has a strict URPF rule by default on the external uplinks.
 Make sure that your routing is symmetric, or otherwise Tier 0 logical routers may discard the packets arriving from a "wrong" interface.
 {: note}

-When creating public and private uplinks, you may customize the security group.
-Also make sure to allow the required traffic in.
+When creating public and private uplinks, you may need to customize the security group rules.
+For more information, see [{{site.data.keyword.vpc_short}} Security Groups](https://{DomainName}/docs/vpc?topic=vpc-using-security-groups).
 {: note}

-When creating public and private uplinks, a recommended best practice is to enable NSX-T Edge Gateway firewall on the interfaces and create required rule set to secure your workloads properly.
+When creating public and private uplinks, a recommended best practice is to enable NSX-T Edge Gateway Firewall on the interfaces and create required rule set to secure your workloads properly.
+For more information for configuring Gateway Firewall, see [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-A52E1A6F-F27D-41D9-9493-E3A75EC35481.html).
 {: note}